-This template has the proper styles set in the bridges.sty file.
-The result should conform to the following specifications: On the first page, the distance from the top edge of the paper to the first line of the title should be 3 cm (1 + 3/16 inches).
+This template has the proper margins set.
+The result should conform to the following specifications: On the first page, the distance from the top edge of the paper to the first line of the title should be 3 cm (1+3/16 inches).
+To achieve this, we have placed one extra line with font size 16 pt at the top of the title page.
 On the second and subsequent pages, the distance from the top edge of the paper to the top of the first line of type should be 2.5 cm (1 inch).
 The widths of the margins on left and right edges and at the bottom of the page should all be 2.5 cm (1 inch) as well.
+Use one blank line between the end of the paragraph and the next major heading.

 The font is Times New Roman.
 The text of the main body, as well as the figure captions use size 11 pt.
 Section headings, authors, and affiliations are size 12 pt.
 Paper title is 16 pt.
 Abstract is 9 pt.
 Use this template to see what items are printed in bold face or in italics.
+When editing your document in MS-Word, make sure you have the Styles Pane open, so that you can readily click and choose the desired style for any piece of text.
+This panel also contains a small Blank\line (of 8 pt); this comes in handy, when you want to balance the length of a page or insert some extra space between the main text and figures and/or figure captions.
 Use italics for emphasis, rather than blood face (which reads like yelling.)
-Mathematical expressions are typeset in the same font as the body text, as in $\sqrt{b^2 - 4ac}$.